 Understanding knee pain after a sprain

-After a knee sprain, It is common to experience a persistent pain, Sometimes, the pain can persist for several days or even weeks after the injury.
+After a knee sprain, it is common to experience a persistent pain, Sometimes, the pain can persist for several days or even weeks after the injury.
 This situation is often a source of concern: is the pain normal or does it reveal a more serious problem?

 Why does the pain persist after a sprain?